Learn something new every day

 It is important to thoroughly follow the instructions that accompany the kit to avoid serious injury or potential fire hazards.
 Once the fireplace has been built in accordance with the manufacturer's instructions, the next step is to connect the gas line.
 It is possible to purchase units fueled by bottled gas, but for a more authentic looking fireplace, most prefer a unit that is connected to a direct line.
 The unit may be attached to an existing gas line or a new line may be installed; in either case, connections are safest when performed by professionals.

-After evaluating the effort and cost to build a fireplace on my own, I think I'm going to instead consult with a local contractor to see how much it would cost to have one professionally installed.
+After evaluating the effort and cost to build a fireplace on my own, I think I'm going to talk to a local contractor to see how much it would cost to have one professionally installed.
 Now I just need to decide if I'd prefer stone, brick, or something else entirely.

 Is there anyone out there who's installed a fireplace to warm up a finished basement area?
 If so, what base materials did you go with, and why?
 I'd like to keep the cost affordable, but still end up with something that's aesthetically pleasing.